Backstage Plugin Guide | PagerDuty

 Multiple PagerDuty Accounts

-If your organization has multiple PagerDuty accounts, we added multi-account support on version 0.14.0 of the frontend plugin (@pagerduty/backstage-plugin).
-In order to configure it, you should follow the steps below.
+If your organization uses multiple PagerDuty accounts, multi-account support is available on version 0.14.0 or higher of the frontend plugin (@pagerduty/backstage-plugin).
+To configure multiple accounts, follow the steps in the following section.

 pagerDuty: